 - 1. Complete the application form at www.clarke.edu/apply. - 2.
 Submit transcripts from each college regardless of whether credit was earned.
-In addition, a high school transcript may be requested by Clarke University from the transfer applicant in order to appropriately place students in select courses.
+In addition, a high school transcript may be requested by Clarke University.
 If an incoming transfer student has a college degree (associates or bachelors) or has a minimum of 24 transferable credit hours, the high school transcript is not required for the admission process.
 However, students who have already earned a degree may wish to provide their high school transcript if they took two or more years of foreign language and wish to complete the world language proficiency utilizing these credits.
-The transcript must be presented before registration.